-- 154. Mr. Greene explained to the EMS personnel that it was impossible that his social worker had called 911 because the social worker did not work after 5 p.m. and could not have learned he was suicidal in the middle of the night. - 155.
-He also told them that they should not barge into the apartment of someone who has PTSD because it is triggering. - 156.
-Mr. Greene was taken to North Central Bronx Hospital, where he remained for a few hours until he was released. - 157.
-Although Mr. Greene was not charged with any crime, he was detained and taken to the hospital against his will because he was designated an "EDP" and he was subjected to excessive and unnecessary force, as well as extensive emotional trauma. - 158.
-Mr. Greene suffered bruising and abrasions to his chest, arms, and head. - 159.
-This is not the first time the City and NYPD officers have unlawfully forced Mr. Greene to be hospitalized against his will. - 160.
-Mr. Greene has been forced to suffer involuntary hospitalizations on at least three occasions.
-These frequent occurrences have caused him to suffer and exacerbate his existing PTSD.
+- 162. Mr. Greene explained to the EMS personnel that it was impossible that his social worker had called 911 because the social worker did not work after 5 p.m. and could not have learned he was suicidal in the middle of the night. - 163.
+He also told them that they should not barge into the apartment of someone who has PTSD because it is triggering. - 164.
+Mr. Greene was taken to North Central Bronx Hospital, where he remained for a few hours until he was released. - 165.
+Although Mr. Greene was not charged with any crime, he was detained and taken to the hospital against his will because he was designated an "EDP" and he was subjected to excessive and unnecessary force, as well as extensive emotional trauma. - 166.
+Mr. Greene suffered bruising and abrasions to his chest, arms, and head. - 167.
+This is not the first time the City and NYPD officers have unlawfully forced Mr. Greene to be taken to a hospital against his will. - 168.
+Mr. Greene has been forced to suffer involuntary transfer to the hospital on at least three occasions.
+In none of these instances was he actually committed.
+These frequent occurrences have caused him to suffer and exacerbate his existing PTSD. - 169.
+Since he learned of the Involuntary Removal Policy, Mr. Greene lives in a constant state of fear that the City and the NYPD will forcibly hospitalize him against his will simply for being an individual with a mental disability who may appear to be unable to meet his basic needs. - 170.
+These fears are exacerbated by the fact that Mr. Greene lives in housing known by NYPD officers to house people with mental disabilities. - 171.
+Because of these past incidents, Mr. Greene's PTSD manifests as furtive gestures, causes him to speak loudly and sweat, and walk quickly to avoid police officers, which leads to officers becoming suspicious of Mr. Greene.
+This contributes to an increased likelihood of future detention.